Deadly Fusion

 Deadly Fusion is an adventure published by Mayfair Games in 1990 for the superhero role-playing game DC Heroes, which features characters from the DC Comics universe.

 Plot summary

 Deadly Fusion is a 2-player adventure using a unique format.
-The adventure is split into six "chapters"; the two players play Batman and Superman, but they both take turns role-playing their superhero or being the gamemaster, switching roles at the end of each chapter.
+The adventure is split into six "chapters".
+The two players each choose to play either Batman or Superman, but not at the same time: they take turns either role-playing their superhero or being the gamemaster, switching roles at the end of each chapter.
 At the end of the adventure, both players role-play together.

 Publication history

 The superhero role-playing game DC Heroes, was published by Mayfair Games in 1985, and a second edition was released in 1989.
 Several adventures were released for this edition, including Deadly Fusion, written by Thomas R. Cook, with cover art by Carmine Infantino and Mike DeCarlo, and interior art by the DC Comics staff.
 It was published by Mayfair Games in 1990 as two 40-page booklets bound into a single cardstock cover.